instructor-ai/instructor/docs/blog/posts/validation-part1.md

 ### Define the Response Model with Validators

-In the following code snippet, the field validator ensures that the `name` field is in uppercase.
-If the name is not in uppercase, a `ValueError` is raised.
-Instead of using [PEP 593](https://www.python.org/dev/peps/pep-0593/) variable annotations, we can use the `field_validator` decorator to define a validator for a field.
-This approach allows the validator to be colocated with the object it's validating.
+To keep things simple lets assume we have a model that returns a `UserModel` object.
+We can define the response model using Pydantic and add a field validator to ensure that the name is in uppercase.

 ```python
 from pydantic import BaseModel, field_validator